Chen2908/n-puzzle-solver-MMf2f/README.md

 The improvement we offer is changing the method for calculating the heuristic of the nodes in the graph.
 The original MM search algorithm uses front-to-end (f2e) hueristic, which in this work we offer to perform the calculation by the front-to-front (f2f) heuristic.
 During our experiments we compared the performance of our method (MM algorithm with f2f heuristic) to the original MM algorithm, and to A* search and bidirectional A* search.
+We included 35 inputs of 15-puzzle in our experiments.
+The inputs and results are attached.

 ---